Behavioral Carry-Over Effect and Power Consideration in Crossover Trials: Introduction

 A key assumption for the crossover design is that there is no \textit{carry-over effect}: that is, the treatment assigned during the first period does not interfere with the outcome in the second period.
 Therefore, a crossover design is most common for treatments whose effect vanishes when discontinued and for non-absorbing endpoints.
 Examples include early phase trials (e.g., pharmacokinetic (PK) studies and dose-finding studies) and phase III studies with chronic conditions (e.g., hypertension, pain, and asthma); see \cite{jones1995case} for a review.
-Furthermore, a wash-out period is often designed between period 1 and period 2, which can effectively reduce the impact of the \textit{biological carry-over effect} engendered by treatments taken at period 1.
-However, the carry-over effect remains an outstanding concern when a wash-out period is unethical or cannot sufficiently diminish the impact of the first period.
-For example, in an HIV prevention trial that is currently being planned, a dual prevention pill (DPP, a daily oral tenofovir disoproxil fumarate–emtricitabine (TDF–FTC) and a combined oral contraceptive) is compared against a two-pill regime (2PR) using a two-period crossover design to test the hypothesis that a DPP could increase adherence to TDF–FTC.
-If participants taking the DPP {are more likely to develop habits of adherence to the assigned treatment in period 1}, such habits may carry over into period 2 and affect the adherence in period 2.
-This type of carry-over effect is non-biological and is hard to eliminate by wash-out periods.
-We term it as the \textit{behavioral carry-over effect}, which is the impact that a treatment has on the subsequent outcomes {due to the altering of a participant's behavior.} It can be an important consideration in other HIV prevention trials, e.g., MTN 034 study (NCT03593655) and TRIO study \citep{minnis2018young}, and more broadly in comparative effectiveness research that uses the crossover design \citep{hemming2020use}.
+Meanwhile, a washout period is often designed between period 1 and period 2 to effectively reduce the impact of the \textit{biological carry-over effect} engendered by treatments taken at period 1. {The washout can be \emph{passive} (i.e., no treatment is given during the washout period) or \emph{active} (i.e., a treatment is given during the washout period but measurement is delayed until steady state is reached) \citep{senn2002time, araujo2016washout}.} However, the carry-over effect remains an outstanding concern when a washout period is inappropriate or cannot sufficiently diminish the impact of the first period. {For example, the MTN-034/REACH study \citep{nair2023adherence} is a phase 2a HIV-prevention trial evaluating the safety of and the adherence to the monthly dapivirine vaginal ring (DVR) and daily oral tenofovir disoproxil fumarate plus emtricitabine (TDF/FTC) among adolescent girls and young women aged 16-21 years.
+This trial uses a two-period crossover design without a passive washout period since withholding an effective HIV preventive agent from the population at risk is unethical. {If participants initially using the monthly DVR (which requires no active effort to remain adherent for a month after inserting the ring) find the transition to daily pill-taking in period 2 particularly burdensome, then the ease and habit formed during the first period with the monthly DVR might carry over into period 2 and affect their adherence behavior in period 2.} This type of carry-over effect is non-biological and is hard to be eliminated by washout periods; we term it as the \textit{behavioral carry-over effect}, which is the impact that a treatment has on the subsequent outcomes {due to the altering of a participant's behavior.} It can be an important consideration in other HIV prevention trials, e.g., the TRIO study \citep{minnis2018young}, and more broadly in comparative effectiveness research that uses the crossover design \citep{hemming2020use}.}

 The presence of the carry-over effect can bias the estimation of the treatment effect.
 This motivates \cite{grizzle1965two}'s two-stage procedure, which first tests whether the carry-over effect exists or not, and the testing result determines whether to use the period 2 data in the analysis.
 This two-stage procedure was then criticized by \cite{freeman1989performance} because it has low power and can inflate the type I error of subsequent analysis.
 Another type of method is to model the carry-over effect \citep{brown1980crossover,laird1992analysis, jones1996modelling, kunert2002optimal,bailey2006optimal}, which are sensitive to model misspecification.